How is the SA CTP Scheme structured?

-In 2015, the South Australian Government announced a market-based model for the private insurance sector to provide CTP insurance from 1 July 2016.
-After a rigorous process, four private insurers (Approved Insurers) were approved by the South Australian Government to provide CTP insurance.
-AAMI, Allianz, QBE and SGIC now underwrite the Scheme and manage the claims against their policies of insurance.
+- Four insurers are approved by the Government to provide CTP insurance.
+AAMI, Allianz, QBE and SGIC underwrite the Scheme and manage the claims against their policies of insurance.

-The CTP Scheme is complemented by the Lifetime Support Scheme (LSS).
-The LSS is a no-fault scheme which provides treatment, care and support for people who suffer very serious injuries in motor vehicle accidents in South Australia.
+The CTP Scheme works in conjunction with the Lifetime Support Scheme (LSS).
+The LSS is a no-fault scheme which provides treatment, care and support for people who have sustained very serious lifelong injuries in motor vehicle accidents in South Australia.
 The LSS is administered by the Lifetime Support Authority (LSA) under the Motor Vehicle Accidents (Lifetime Support Scheme) Act 2013.